 Discount rate.
-The discount rate (also known as the Single Equivalent Interest Rate (SEIR), as described by GASB 74) used to measure the total OPEB liability at September 30, 2018 was 4.44%.
-The discount rate used to measure the total OPEB liability at the prior measurement date was 4.01%.
+The discount rate (also known as the Single Equivalent Interest Rate (SEIR), as described by GASB 74) used to measure the total OPEB liability at September 30, 2019 was 5.50%.
+The discount rate used to measure the total OPEB liability at the prior measurement date was 4.44%.
 Premiums paid to the Public Education Employees' Health Insurance Board for active employees shall include an amount to partially fund the cost of coverage for retired employees.
 The projection of cash flows used to determine the discount rate assumed that plan contributions will be made at the current contribution rates.
 Each year, the State specifies the monthly employer rate that participating school systems must contribute for each active employee.
-Approximately 27.08% of the employer contributions were used to assist in funding retiree benefit payments in 2016 and it is assumed that the amount will increase by 3.00% per year and continue into the future.
+Approximately, 24.25% of the employer contributions were used to assist in funding retiree benefit payments in 2019 and it is assumed that exceed once benefit payments employer contributions, this amount will increase by 1.00% per year and continue into the future.
 The discount rate determination will use a municipal bond rate to the extent the trust is projected to run out of money before all benefits are paid.
-The rate used for this purpose is the monthly average of the Bond Buyers General Obligation 20-year Municipal Bond Index Rate.
-Therefore, the projected future benefit payments for all current plan members were projected through 2115.
-The long term rate of return is used until the assets are expected to be depleted in 2029, after which the municipal bond rate is used.
+Therefore, the projected future benefit payments for all current plan members were projected through 2117.
+The long-term rate of return is used until the assets are expected to be depleted in 2055, after which the municipal bond rate is used.